ChrisT303/JobJot/README.md

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contributing